Food Availability Documentation

 See an Amber Waves data feature Trends in U.S. Per Capita Consumption of Dairy Products, 1909 to 2001.

 Also see an Amber Waves article Americans' Dairy Consumption Below Recommendations and Cheese Consumption Continues to Rise, and "Behind the Data" on Measuring America's Cheese Consumption.

 Added Fats and Oils

-Due to the termination of select Current Industrial Reports (CIR) by the Census Bureau, data on added fats and oils (except butter) cannot be updated to 2011 in the Food Availability Data System.
+Due to the termination of select Current Industrial Reports (CIR) by the U.S. Census Bureau, data on added fats and oils (except butter) cannot be updated in the Food Availability Data System.